Agenda

 Brave news world: The impact of social media and news on M&A

 One of the key ingredients for successful dealmaking in the age of social media is to have effective communication throughout the M&A process.
 However, social media and news reporting can take on a life of their own, creating a narrative (true or false) that becomes the story.
-For M&A dealmakers, it is imperative to develop a robust risk and media management strategy to counter the effects of rumour on a transaction that can tank valuations, reduce investor confidence, erode trust, and ultimately end a deal.
+For M&A dealmakers, it is imperative to develop a robust risk and media management strategy to counter the effects of rumour on a transaction to ensure valuations are not impacted, investor confidence and trust remain high, and the deal is completed.
 In this session, a panel of seasoned practitioners will share how they think about and act upon this key area in 2024 and beyond.

 M&A drivers: The rise of activist investors